Tucanu10/GoonOS/README.md

 # GoonOS
-Collection of CC : Tweaked scripts made for a private server
+Collection of [CC : Tweaked](https://tweaked.cc) scripts made for a private Minecraft server.